Cultivating Resilience: The Breath Effect

 Automatic vs. Behavioral Breath Control

 Fortunately, most of the time our breath occurs as if on auto pilot.
 We engage in daily activities, such as sleeping and working, without much thought to breathing.
 This is because our breathing is controlled by the brain stem and the autonomic nervous system (ANS).

-Guidelines for Pranayama
+Four Guidelines for Practicing Pranayama

 Next, never hold your breath.
 Pausing your breath, as with retention practices, is not the same as holding it in or out.
 Even when the breath is paused and no air is moving, it should remain smooth and natural, as if you were still breathing in gently at the end of your inhale or out at the end of your exhale.
-This is particularly important for pregnant women, individuals with high blood pressure or other heart conditions, or those with breathing problems such as asthma or emphysema.
+This is particularly important for pregnant women, those with high blood pressure or other heart conditions, or those with breathing problems such as asthma or emphysema.
 If you are unsure, check with your physician before engaging in breath retention practices.